-Wheeljack looked at him hesitantly, but then relaxed back down again.
-He was quiet for a whole minute, deep in thought, until finally he looked again at Jazz.
+Wheeljack looked up at him hesitantly, but then relaxed back down on the bench.
+He was quiet for a whole minute, deep in reflection, until finally he looked again at Jazz.
 "How long have I been out?"

-"You mean…" Wheeljack began, shaking his head in confusion, his ears lighting up gently as he spoke.
+"You mean…" Wheeljack began, shaking his head in confusion, his helm panels lighting up gently as he spoke.
 He looked squarely back at Jazz, as if in sudden realization.
 "Wait – what's the current star date?"

 "It's the 227th day of stellar cycle 143,602," Jazz replied.

-"No… no, no, it can't be, it can't–" Wheeljack was understandably upset, though Jazz had been prepared for such a reaction, and he kept a gentle yet firm grip on his arm.
-Jazz could only imagine how he must be feeling right now, knowing that he'd been kept in stasis for over a vorn, during a most critical time when his fellow Autobots had really needed him.
-The Plague, which had thrown all their lives into chaos over one hundred years ago, would still be fresh in his memory.
+"No… no, no, it can't be, it can't–" Wheeljack was understandably upset, though Jazz had been prepared for such a reaction so he kept a gentle yet firm grip on his arm; he could only imagine how the engineer must have been feeling, knowing that he'd been kept in stasis for over a vorn, during a most critical time when his fellow Autobots had needed him most.
+The Plague, which had thrown all their lives into chaos more than one hundred years ago, would still be fresh in his memory.
 "How many?" he asked, obviously distraught.
 "How many… survived?
 Ratchet?
 Optimus?"

 Wheeljack pondered the news with mixed feelings.
 "What about the proposed Autobot-Neutral Alliance?"